Fred the Godson: Personal life

-Thomas died at Montefiore Medical Center on April 23, 2020, due to complications of COVID-19.
+Thomas died at Montefiore Medical Center in the Bronx, New York City, on April 23, 2020, due to complications of COVID-19.
 He was 35.

 Legacy

-On February 22, 2021, what would've been his 36th birthday, Bronx Borough President Rubén Díaz Jr. honored Fred by giving him his own street co-name on the block of his childhood home that he grew up in.
+On February 22, 2021, what would have been his 36th birthday, Bronx Borough President Rubén Díaz Jr. honored Fred by giving him his own street co-name on the block of his childhood home that he grew up in.
 Special appearances were made by Sway Calloway, Fat Joe, Jim Jones, Jaquae, Mysonne and Justina Valentine.